aioli-framework/aioli/docs/api/controller/index.rst

 ==========

 The Controller component takes care of routing, request and response handling, transformation and validation.
-Multiple Controllers of different type may coexist in a Package's Controller layer.
+Multiple Controllers of different type may coexist in a Unit's Controller layer.

 .. toctree::